Gift Guide

 They can be found in several locations:

 Susan Bates Crochet Hooks are my favorite because I like the way the hook is shaped and I find it easier to push through stitches and pull the yarn through than other more rounded hooks.
-Then can be found at Michaels and Amazon, and possible at your local yarn store.
+Then can be found at Michaels and Amazon, and possibly at your local yarn store.